 The main features of this program are to:

-- Identify the best players in the House league that should be encouraged to consider moving on to more advanced Travel teams in the future;
+- Identify the best players in the House league that should be encouraged to consider moving on to more advanced Travel or Premier teams in the future;

 - Provide additional training sessions for these players in a setting where the best players can train together;

-- Use the entire summer season to give these players the opportunity to practice with Travel coaches; and
+- Use the entire playing season to give these players the opportunity to practice with Travel coaches; and

 - When possible, enter these Players into a Travel Tournament to give them the chance to compete together at a higher level.